-England’s first Nature Improvement Areas started work on the 1 April 2012 and have now completed their first year of delivery.
+England’s first Nature Improvement Areas started work on the 1 April 2012 and are making good progress.
+The first year's Monitoring and Evaluation report can be viewed from the NIA M&E pages.

 The twelve initial NIAs extend from Morecambe Bay in the North West to the Wild Purbeck in the South West.